mreeves1/mreeves1/README.md

   - Create TF to create and manage a kubernetes cluster in Digital Ocean and migrate a few tiny projects to k8s vs. VMs there.
 - :bulb: My brilliant startup idea is a running (and perhaps later cycling) club website.
-  I have been in running clubs for many years and their websites are always cobbled together with wix, squarespace, meetup, instagram, facebook groups, mailing lists, paypal, venmo, spit, baling wire, :duct tape, etc.
+  I have been in running clubs for many years and their websites are always cobbled together with wix, squarespace, meetup, instagram, facebook groups, mailing lists, paypal, venmo, spit, baling wire, duct tape, etc.
   I'd like it to have the following features:
   - Membership and dues management
   - Event management